hsachinraj/Azurelabs/jenkins/README.md

 [Jenkins](https://jenkins.io/) is a very popular Java based, open source continuous integration server that allows teams to continuously build applications across platforms.

 Visual Studio Team Services(VSTS) includes Team Build,a native CI build server that runs on Windows, Linux and Mac and allows building any application on these platform.
-Development teams that prefer Jenkins can continue to use it for continuous integratuion builds with VSTS for source control and release management
+Yet, development teams that use Jenkins, can use VSTS for source control and release management and continue to use Jenkins for continuous integration.

 This lab shows how you can integrate Team Servcies and Jenkins.
 In this lab, we will see how you can
  * Provision Jenkins on Azure with a Azure Marketplace Template VM